AgatheSenellart/MultiVae/paper/paper.md

 # Acknowledgements

 We are grateful to the authors of all the initial implementations of the models included in MultiVae.
+This work benefited from state grant managed by the Agence Nationale de la Recherche under the France 2030 program, AN\-23-IACL-0008.
+This research has been partly supported by the European Union under the (2023-2030) ERC Synergy Grant 101071601.

 # References